-Next National Pumpkin DayWednesday, 26 October 2022
+Next National Pumpkin DaySaturday, 26 October 2024

 While the origins of National Pumpkin Day are unknown, it is no wonder that there would be a day to celebrate this North American squash.

 In the 1500s, French explorer Jacques Cartier found these fruits while on a journey to what would become North America, and gave them the name "pompions" which eventually became the English word we know now - pumpkin.

 In America, pumpkins were first grown by Native Americans next to the river banks.
 Pumpkins were very important in the Native Americans' diet, as they provided enough nutrients to help them survive long winters.

 Nowadays, pumpkins are instantly associated with Halloween.
-The tradition of carving pumpkins into jack-o-lanterns came to the United States via Scottish ad Irish immigrants in the 1800s.
+The tradition of carving pumpkins into jack-o-lanterns came to the United States via Scottish and Irish immigrants in the 1800s.
 Now, it is a popular and beloved family activity.

 What to do on National Pumpkin Day

 You can go the traditional route and carve a scary face into your pumpkin, or look on the internet at the thousands of creative and different ideas around for pumpkin carving.

 Pumpkins are a delicious fruit, so why not try some pumpkin recipes today?
 Here's a list of America's favorite pumpkin recipes, perhaps you can try something new!!..